shajeebtm/3D-and-2D-audio-spectrum-bar/README.md

  * Uses pyaudio module to collect audio stream directly from the system where it runs
  * Makes use of  matplotlib's 3D and Animation libraries
- * Capable of dispaying both 2-Dimension and 3-Dimension displays simulataneously
+ * Capable of displaying both 2-Dimension and 3-Dimension displays simultaneously
  * 2-Dimesntsion display shows frequency spectrum with amplitude
- * With 3-Dimensions X-axis displays frequency , Y-axis displays amplitude and Z-axis displayes amplitude of the past  samples (time history)
+ * With 3-Dimensions X-axis displays frequency , Y-axis displays amplitude and Z-axis displays amplitude of the past  samples (time history)
- * Multiprocessing is implemented , one process  works on audio samples analysys and second process works on animating displays
+ * Multiprocessing is implemented , one process  works on audio samples analysis and second process works on animating displays

  NB: Have tested only on Ubuntu 20.04 (must work on any other Linux & Mac flavours)